-The quantum efficiencies near the readout for the ACIS CCDs for the standard grade set, including optical blocking filters (but not molecular contamination, for which see Section 6.5.1) are shown in Figure 6.3.
-Note that the quantum efficiency for the FI chips varies somewhat with row number (not shown), and decreases by 5-15\% farthest from the readout at energies above about 4 keV.
-This is due to the migration of good grades to bad grades produced by charge transfer inefficiency, which varies with row number.
+The quantum efficiencies near the readout for the ACIS CCDs for the standard grade set, including optical blocking filters and molecular contamination, are shown in Figure 6.3.
+Note that the quantum efficiency for the FI chips varies somewhat with row number (not shown), and decreases by 5-15% farthest from the readout at energies above about 4 keV.
+This is due to the migration of good grades to bad grades produced by charge transfer inefficiency (CTI), which varies with row number.
 The QE variation with position for the BI chips is much smaller.

-The combined HRMA/ACIS on-axis effective areas are shown in Figure 6.4 (log energy scale) and (log energy scale) and 6.5 (linear energy scale).
-The effective areas are for an on-axis point source and a 20 arcsec diameter detection cells.
-The effective areas account for the buildup of molecular contamination discussed in Section 6.5.1, and show predicted values for the middle of Cycle 8 (2007-05-15).
-This is available in CALDB release v3.2.1 (December 2005).
+The combined HRMA/ACIS on-axis effective areas are shown in Figure 6.4 (log energy scale) and 6.5 (linear energy scale).
+The effective areas are for an on-axis point source and a 20 arcsec diameter detection cell.
+The effective areas account for the buildup of molecular contamination discussed in Section 6.5.1, and show predicted values for the middle of Cycle 9 (2008-05-15; avialable in the Dec 2006 CALDBrelease).
 Also included are new iridium optical constants, and a hydrocarbon overlayer on the mirrors, which correct problems in the effective area curve around the Ir M edges (2-2.5 keV).
-This has the effect of increasing the effective area by several percent in an energy-dependent manner, and is described in detail in Section 4.2.2.
+These have the effect of increasing the effective area by several percent in an energy-dependent manner compared to previous estimates, and is described in detail in Section 4.2.2.